INSIGHTS BLOG > Why Do Economists Think Free Trade Is So Wonderful, While Many Others Do Not?

 Illegal or Unfair Trade Practices

-As exporting industries grow large with increases in trade, the potential for ever more wealth can leader exporters to engage in corrupt or otherwise extreme practices, which may very well leave other domestic and foreign parties worse off.
+As exporting industries grow large with increases in trade, the potential for ever more wealth can lead exporters to engage in corrupt or otherwise extreme practices, which may very well leave other domestic and foreign parties worse off.
 And the large scale of production has the potential to generate high levels of damages to other parties.

 As an example, as Chinese manufacturers started exporting their goods to other countries, the profits attracted ever more investments in Chinese productive capacity.
 This led to excess capacity, which then led some manufacturers to engage in predatory trade practices, such as dumping large quantities of goods in foreign markets.
 Such activities use excessive resources in the home country (such as causing too much pollution), thereby leaving Chinese citizens worse off.
 At the same time, the predatory low prices harm the producers in foreign countries who are unable to compete with the dumped goods.